PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/README.md

 In these steps, we assume that there is a file named `ecoli.fa` in directory `data/` which is the Escherichia coli reference genome.
 You can replace `ecoli` with every name that your reference genome has.
 Just remember that it should be in the `data/` subdirectory and its format should be `.fa`.\
+First, you should compile our c++ codes:

+    make

-First, you should run cuttlefish to generate a compacted version of reference genome using the following command:
+Now, you should run cuttlefish to generate a compacted version of reference genome using the following command:

     ./run_cuttlefish.sh ecoli 31